Speed up large IFC models in Power BI

 %pip install "./builtin/ifc_to_frag-0.1.0-py3-none-any.whl"

-Paste the following into the second code cell, then update IFC_FILE_NAME to match your uploaded IFC:
+Then paste this into the second code cell and update IFC_FILE_NAME to match your uploaded IFC:

 from pathlib import Path